HeiderJeffer/PhD-Leeds-Doctoral-College-University-of-Leeds-/README.md

 # Methodology Preview

-This research employs a mixed-method approach, combining quantitative analysis of performance data from cultural organizations with qualitative case studies and expert interviews.
-Data will be sourced from industry reports, financial records, and surveys to provide a comprehensive overview.
+This research utilizes a mixed-methods approach, integrating quantitative analysis of performance data from cultural organizations with qualitative case studies and expert interviews.
+Data will be sourced from industry reports, financial records, and surveys, drawing on gray literature to offer a comprehensive overview.

 \*This study is designed to be exploratory.
 The overall data collection and analysis process is illustrated in the following UML diagram and